oneacik/mindoo/public/Meta Garden.md

 ## Glossary
 - Context - treat it as a little bounded context.
 For example list of all companies for one meetup is in different context than for other meetup and should have different fields from the large table

+## LOG

+- Which categories use which categories?
+Please define
+- Note all possible transformations for digital garden!!!
+    - Extract data to common file and link it